Compliments, Comments, Concerns and Complaints

-If you have a complaint or concern the quickest way to resolve it is to speak to a member of the team and if they can resolve it straight away they will do so.
-If not, they will refer the matter to the Practice Manager Qasim Khan-Alizai who will take matters from there.
+If you have a complaint or concern the quickest way to resolve it would be to speak to a member of the team and every effort will be made in trying to resolve the complaint.
+If not, they will refer the matter to the Practice Complaints Officer Rizwana Shaheen or the Practice Manager Qasim Khan-Alizai who will take matters from there.

 What happens next?

 The Practice Manager will acknowledge your complaint and make early contact with you (within 3 days) to discuss the way forward.
 The discussion can be face to face but need not be depending upon what is most convenient for all concerned.